huzaifafaruqui/Github-via-IPython/README.md

 Please feel free to send PR.
 This is a very simple script but I want to extend its functionalities.
 Also, create an issue if you find any bug.
 Note - My code follows PEP8 guidelines.

+## Contributing

+1. Replace Basic Auth with OAuth
+2. Ability to create a repo
+3. Write tests

 ## Authors

 Huzaifa Faruqui